linesma/Optimus-indicator-Depreciated-/README.md

 - Cinnamon
 - Mate
 - LXDE
+- LXQT<sup>1</sup>

 It has been confirmed to work with the following tiling window managers.

 -Awesome

-Unfortunately, while the program would run on LXQT, no indicator was displayed.
-It may work with tiling window managers, such as Bspwn, but it has not been tested on it.
+It may work with tiling window managers, such as Bspwn and i3, but it has not been tested on them.

+<sup>1</sup>This program will run on LXQT.
+However, the incorrect icon, a gear instead of the GPU logo, is displayed in the system tray.
+Despite the improper icon, it will switch the GPU's and display notifications properly.

 # Requirements
 - The appropriate version of Optimus-Switch for your desktop envirnoment [Optimus-Switch Repositories](https://github.com/dglt1).